Co-Founder / President

 R.E.A.
 (Restorative Exercise Advisor)

 Natalie also was mentored by Dr. Romack at CSUN and instructed a Motor Development Lab for Kinesiology students.
-Natalie had the ability to enhance kinesiology students with a community service learning experience at a preschool site, to instruct the students and help them observe movement behaviors, movement skills, developmentally appropriate instructions to children, gathering data, analyzing results, comparing and discussing what and why each child is different with each movement skills.
+Natalie had the ability to enhance kinesiology students with a community service learning experience at a preschool site.

 R.E.A.
 (Restorative Exercise Advisor)

-Jon holds a Bachelors degree in Kinesiology from California State University Northridge(CSUN) and is currently working on his Masters degree in Adapted Physical Activity at CSUN as well.
+Jon holds a Bachelors degree in Kinesiology from California State University Northridge(CSUN) and has completed his course-work towards a Masters degree in Adapted Physical Activity at CSUN.
 Jon has worked at the Center of Achievement at CSUN as a teaching associate helping undergraduate students learn and implement adapted exercise programs for individuals with a disability.
-Jon has experience land-based and aquatic-based therapeutic exercises which were offered at the Center of Achievement.
+Jon has experience inland-based and aquatic-based therapeutic exercises, motor development skills with children as well as collegiate level sports training with the Women's Basketball team at CSUN.
 Jon is looking forward to learning and sharpening his craft so he can provide the best quality of training and service to those at C.O.R.E.